Ephigenia/mite-cli/README.md

 ## Services

 List, filter and search for services.
+Archived services will be grey.

     mite services